Yosna/Multi-Model-AI-Text-Generator/README.md

 - Automatic checkpoint rotation and resumption
 - Multinomial sampling for randomized generation
 - Comprehensive CLI interface with model selection, runtime, and hyperparameter configuration
-- Full unit test coverage (98%) for all major modules
+- Full unit test coverage (100%) for all modules
 - Tests include generation and training for all models, tuning, visualization, CLI behavior, and argument parsing helpers
 - Loss visualization with matplotlib, including smoothing and saving plots
 - GPU-accelerated training by default